 Short sales can be a useful tool for homeowners who are struggling to keep up with their mortgage payments, as well as for buyers looking to purchase a property for less than its market value.
 However, the process of a short sale can be complex and time-consuming, and there are potential drawbacks to consider.

-If you're considering a short sale, it's important to work with an experienced real estate agent and consult with a financial advisor to determine if a short sale is a right option for your situation.
+If you're considering a short sale, it's important to work with an experienced real estate agent and consult with a financial advisor to determine if a short sale is the right option for your situation.
 By understanding the ins and outs of short sales, you can make an informed decision and navigate the process with confidence.

 Also Read: Expert Advice: How to Buy a Rental Property That Will Generate Passive Income